stakater/kubectl-tenant/README.md

-Here’s your **supercharged, production-ready, visually stunning README** — updated with all your new features, organized for maximum impact, and designed to impress users and contributors alike.

----

 # 🚀 kubectl-tenant — The Ultimate CLI for Stakater Multi-Tenant Operator

 > ⚠️ **Disclaimer:** This tool is under active development.
 Features are evolving rapidly — APIs are stabilizing, and we welcome your feedback!